 What are some of your key influences?

 I am continuously influenced by technique, materials and textures.
-When I explore other artists and their practices, I am inspired by their process and how it compliments the final outcome.
+When I explore other artists and their practices, I am inspired by their processes and how they complement the final outcomes.
 The way I have come to develop texture is based on the gestural movements of Picasso’s 1949 light drawings.
 I try to look beyond art at face value.